outlierd29/davichoar/README.md

 - 🌱 I’m currently learning Node.js and Go!
 - 📫 How to reach me: [@outlierd_](https://twitter.com/outlierd_) or [Linkedin](https://www.linkedin.com/in/dascencr/_).
 - 👯 I’m looking to collaborate on open source projects for ML platforms (such as Kubeflow and MLFlow), or APIs and ML frameworks in Python.
 - ⚡ Fun fact: I love manga/anime and playing basketball.
-My favorite anime is Full metal Alchemist Brotherhood, and my favorite team is the Miami Heat!
+My favorite anime is Full Metal Alchemist Brotherhood, and my favorite team is the Miami Heat!